-Skin itching: When our skin changes its color or texture due to the change of some conditions is called a rash.
-They occur when we have allergies, take a different medication, use cosmetics, and suffer from various diseases.
-Then skin becomes itchy, bumpy, chapped, scaly or otherwise irritated.
+Skin Itching: When our skin changes its color or texture due to the change of some conditions is called a rash.
+They occur when we have allergies, take different medications, use cosmetics, and suffer from various diseases.
+Then the skin becomes itchy, bumpy, chapped, scaly, or irritated.

-Skin itching can be caused due to various reasons most common being in contact with dermatitis.
-Using beauty products or cosmetics, detergent and soaps, some dyes in clothing, chemicals in rubber, elastic, latex, etc also caused Skin itching.
+Skin itching can be caused due to various reasons most commonly being in contact with dermatitis.
+Using beauty products or cosmetics, detergents, and soaps, some dyes in clothing, and chemicals in rubber, elastic, latex, etc also cause Skin itching.

 Skin itching can be caused by some food’s side effects and also high sensitivity to sunlight.